Personal Manifesto

 On Difficult Conversations

-I do not let things fester because I know what festering costs — it does not preserve peace, it only delays the reckoning while quietly corroding the relationship.
+I do not let things fester because I know what festering costs.
+It does not preserve peace, it only delays the reckoning while quietly corroding the relationship.

 When something is true and uncomfortable, I find a way to say it.
 Not to unburden myself, but because unspoken things grow in the dark.
 Naming them is an act of care.